-Arduino / Raspbery PiI'm still thinking about how to use them together with one of my Commodores.
+Arduino / Raspberry PiI'm still thinking about how to use them together with one of my Commodores.

 Bondwell 14A nice CP/M machine.
 I'm thinking about expanding its 2 * 64 KB of RAM to 2 * 256 KB by replacing its 4164 DRAMs by 41256s.

 Micro Professor MPF-1This is a very nice little computer to work with on a very low level.
-But loading programs from and saving them to tape is quite a slow excersise.
-What about equiping it with an IEEE inteface?
+But loading programs from and saving them to tape is quite a slow excercise.
+What about equipping it with an IEEE interface?
 It enables me to connect it my CBM-HD!

 You can email me here.